ishita9988/HR-Analytics/README.md

 <img width="393" alt="a_age" src="https://github.com/ishita9988/HR-Attrition-Analysis/assets/129153274/bd48605b-81d3-4fa7-aa7c-754a5607ee3b">

-**Employees in the age group of 25-35 has the highest attrition count while employess having age greater than fifty gas the lowest attrition count.**
+**Employees in the age group of 25-35 has the highest attrition count while employess having age greater than fifty has the lowest attrition count.**